komorowskilab/VisuNet/README.md

-# VisuNet: an interactive tool for rule network visualization in R
+# VisuNet: an interactive tool for network visualization of rule-based models in R

 VisuNet is implemented as an R package and using Shiny Gadget properties for rule network visualization of rule-based models.